 - Evidence with which to resolve disputes.
 You may be able to resolve trademark disputes easier when you have a federal trademark registration certificate.

 - Federal court access.
-If another business is using your nonprofit’s trademarks, you will be able to go to federal court to stop it.
-If you win, having a federally registered trademark may get you more money than if you hadn’t registered the trademark, and you may be able to have your attorney’s fees paid for.
+If another business is using your nonprofit's trademarks, you will be able to go to federal court to stop it.
+If you win in court, having a federally registered trademark might get you more money than if you hadn't registered the trademark, and you might be able to have your attorney's fees paid for.

 As you can see, there are many benefits to having a federal trademark registration for your nonprofit organization.
 But these benefits don't come without a cost.